1) The Post Award Research Administrator is responsible for identifying and remediating deviations from established account management expectations.

 15) The individual is a member of a Team and must contribute to the team effort, as needed, which involves assisting colleagues to ensure timely service to departments, units, and sponsors as needed and to perform back-up duties during vacation or sick leaves of other award team staff.

-1) Successful candidates will be proactive, solution-oriented, possess exceptional communication skills and have the analytical skills necessary to review a sponsored award agreement, determine the type of award, payment terms, reporting requirements, budget limitations, and establish accordingly per departmental guidelines.
+1) Proactive, solution-oriented, possess exceptional communication skills and have the analytical skills necessary to review a sponsored award agreement, determine the type of award, payment terms, reporting requirements, budget limitations, and establish accordingly per departmental guidelines.

 2) Work with various sponsor electronic systems.